amore-upf/manynames/README.md

 # ManyNames
 Repository for the ManyNames dataset (version 2.1).
-ManyNames provides 36 name annotations for each of 25K objects in images selected from VisualGenome.
+ManyNames provides ca. 36 name annotations for each of 25K objects in images selected from VisualGenome.
 For an illustration see the image below.

 <img src="examples/mn_images_example1.png" alt="ManyNames example" width="800"/>